hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 --encap ???

 [15:36:28](#16169457885355UCSpb:gitter.im) <hiiamboris (NOT THIS ONE)>:
-Things are clear if you know what the terms mean í ½í¸‰
+Things are clear if you know what the terms mean ğŸ˜‰

 [15:38:30](#16169459105357tWYHX:gitter.im) <Rebol2Red (Rebol2Red)>:
 What if I say I don't know what the terms mean?
 Am I stupid then?